You can use the pre-application advice service to make sure your permit application is correct.

 - water resources activities – for taking water from a river, pond, lake or ground

 - waste activities – for using, treating, storing or disposing of waste or mining waste

-- installation activities – for large scale use, treatment, storage or disposal of waste, industrial process, manufacturing or any other business that produces potentially harmful substances
+- installation activities – for large scale use, treatment, storage or disposal of waste, industrial process, intensive farming, manufacturing or any other business that produces potentially harmful substances

 - radioactive sources or substances activities